Leasehold issues for lenders mini-series 5: Cladding issuesPrint publication

 Walker Morris will continue to monitor and report on key developments.

-In the meantime, if you would like any further advice or assistance in relation to any of the issues addressed in this briefing, please do not hesitate to contact Louise Power or Sandip Singh.
+In the meantime, if you would like any further advice or assistance in relation to any of the issues addressed in this briefing, please do not hesitate to contact Louise Power.

 the Government and Fire Service consider any building less than 18m does not represent as much of a risk as it can more easily be evacuated